Hemangshu-Dey/TickOff/README.md

 **Backend:**

   - Navigate to the backend directory.
-  - Install dependencies: `npm install`.
-  - Start the application: `npm run dev`.
+  - Start the application: `python src/app.py`.

 **Frontend:**